cloudmesh-community/book/chapters/cloud/datacenter.md

 Due to the data and the server needs in th cloud and in research such data centers may look very different.
 Some focus on large scale computational resources, some on commodity hardware offered to the community.
 The size of them is also very different.
-WHile a supercomputing center as part of a University was one of the largest such datacenters two decades ago, they dwarf the centers now deployed by industry to server the long tail of customers.
+While a supercomputing center as part of a University was one of the largest such data centers two decades ago, they dwarf the centers now deployed by industry to server the long tail of customers.

 In general a data center will have the following components.